BHoM/BHoM/docs/GOVERNANCE.md

 # BHoM Governance

-The development of the Buildings and Habitats object Model is led by a number of core maintainers within the BHoM Organisation.
+The development of the Buildings and Habitats object Model (the BHoM) is led by a number of core maintainers within the BHoM Organisation.
 These individuals and their focuses are listed below.

 Contributions are very welcome and warmly encouraged either from outside of the organisation, as a collaborator added to individual repositories or alternatively from any individual's created branches or forks.